 Bruce Lindsey, Fall 2012 Distinguished Alumnus

 As a teacher and administrator, Bruce Lindsey has made significant contributions to beginning design education, sustainable design education, and community design education.
 He earned a BFA in Art, and an MFA in Sculpture and Photography from the University of Utah.
-He is the Dean of the College of Architecture and Graduate School of Architecture & Urban Design, both part of the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.
-He served as head of Auburn's School of Architecture from 2001-06, and in 2005, he received the AIA's National Teaching Honor Award for his work in beginning design at Auburn.
-Before that, he taught at Carnegie Mellon University, where he served as associate head of Carnegie Mellon's School of Architecture and as associate professor of art and architecture from 1994-2001.
+He is the Dean of the College of Architecture and Graduate School of Architecture & Urban Design in the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.
+He served as head of Auburn's School of Architecture from 2001-06, and in 2005, received the AIA's National Teaching Honor Award for his work in beginning design at Auburn.
+Before that, he taught at Carnegie Mellon University, where he served as associate head of the School of Architecture and associate professor of art and architecture from 1994-2001.
 In 1997, he co-chaired "Not Only But Also," the 14th National Conference on the Beginning Design Student in Pittsburgh.
 Lindsey has been a visiting professor at Arizona State University and at Catholic University, and was the Pierce Visiting Critic at the State University of New York at Buffalo.

 Lindsey’s research has long focused on applying digital tools to design and construction practice.
 In 1992, his work in digital-aided manufacturing was cited by Engineering News Record as one of the year’s 10 most significant contributions to the construction industry.
 His book ‘Digital Gehry: Material Resistance Digital Construction’ (2000) explores the use of technology in the design process of architect Frank Gehry.